KyoriPowered/adventure-docs/source/serializer/plain.rst

 Usage
 -----

-The plain serializer is accessed using the ``PlainComponentSerializer``.
-You can use ``PlainComponentSerializer.plain()`` for a default instance that silently ignores keybind and translatable components, or construct your own ``PlainComponentSerializer`` that maps the components to some plain-text representation.
+The plain serializer is accessed using the ``PlainTextComponentSerializer``.
+You can use ``PlainTextComponentSerializer.plain()`` for a default instance that silently ignores keybind and translatable components, or construct your own ``PlainTextComponentSerializer`` that maps the components to some plain-text representation.

 The deserialization of plain text is equivalent to ``Component.text(string)``.
 No